datanomer/My_dotfiles/README.md

 rofi = App launcher

-.bashrc = Bash stuff like aliases and prompt
+.bashrc = Bash stuff like aliases and PS1